 Nigel Foster’s lifetime interest in canoes and kayaks made him curious about traditional canoe use on the lake.
 Toba Batak had a paddling culture with large dugout canoes, solus bolon, used for trade and for war, and small solus for fishing.
 Although large canoes fell from favor once roads and motor ferries arrived, recent fish farms for tilapia and carp have not stopped the use of dugouts for fishing.
 But what kind of trees are used for such craft?

 Traveling by sea kayak on the lake, the team slowly circled Samosir Island.
 Called the Heart of Toba, Samosir Island, a resurgent lava dome, was once home to two hundred often warring kings.
 On their way, the team learned how the villages were fortified with walls of impenetrable bamboo with rock and earth ramparts.
-They saw how villagers grew what they needed in small plots, and how buffalo were used to work the land where tractors would fail.
+They saw how villagers grew what they needed in small plots, and how they used buffalo to work the land where tractors would fail.
 They discovered how in the past captives were tried, and convicts tortured and eaten alive.

 Parking their kayaks, they stayed overnight with local families, on one occasion invited to sleep in the historic house of a king, a structure built before any European set eyes on the lake.
 They studied the beautiful construction, built to withstand earthquakes and designed to stay cool beneath the tropical sun.

-Having spotted Asian water monitors, they heard out about the rare Modigliani lizards.
+Having spotted Asian water monitors, they learned of the rare Modigliani lizards.
 Villagers revealed the dying and weaving techniques for ceremonial ulos.
 Despite the influences of Dutch colonialists, German missionaries such as Nommensen, and Indonesian independence, Toba Batak still maintain their cultural identity, beliefs and traditions.

 The son of legendary Batak poet Sitor Situmorang decoded local architectural motifs, explaining Batak history and burial customs, and re-interment rituals.
-With the help of traditional music, fermented sugar palm sap, or tuak, dancing, and new friendships, Foster began to understand what Lake Toba means to Toba Batak, and what its future holds.
-In Heart of Toba, Foster offers a compelling portrait of Batak life inside the caldera, on the shores of Lake Toba.
+Introduced to traditional music and dancing, refreshed by fermented sugar palm sap, or tuak, enlivened by new friendships, Foster began to understand what Lake Toba means to Toba Batak.
+He gimpsed at what Batak future holds.
+In Heart of Toba, Foster offers a compelling portrait of Batak life inside the caldera, on the shores of the mysterious Lake Toba.